jamiebones/quiz_app/readMe.md

 To login as admin, use the following credentials:

-email : jamiebones147@gmail.com
+email : admin@admin.com
-password: password123
+password: password